jd-solanki/jd-solanki.github.io/src/cheatsheet/sql.md

 -- Select all customers where country id is not between 11 and 14 SELECT * FROM customers WHERE counter_id NOT BETWEEN 11 AND 14;

--- Select all customers where country name starts with "In" SELECT * FROM customers WHERE country LIKE 'In%';
+-- Select all customers where customer_name is between "John" and "Peter" SELECT * FROM customers WHERE customer_name BETWEEN "John" AND "Peter" ORDER BY customer_name;

+-- Select all customers who have created their account in 2019 SELECT * FROM customers WHERE create_date BETWEEN '2019-01-01' AND '2019-12-31';

+-- Select all customers where country name starts with "In".
+Percent (%) is used to match any number of characters including zero.
+SELECT * FROM customers WHERE country LIKE 'In%';

+-- Select all customers where country name has 5 characters and first two are "In" and forth is "i".
+Underscore (_) is used to match a single character
+SELECT * FROM customers WHERE country LIKE 'In_i_';

 -- Select all customers where country name ends with "ia" SELECT * FROM customers WHERE country LIKE '%ia';